 NIH and Other Federal Sponsors

-Note: NIH and other federal sponsors adhere strictly to submission deadlines.
+Note: NIH, NSF, and other federal sponsors adhere strictly to submission deadlines.
 An application is not considered submitted until it is accepted error-free.
 The response time from grants.gov and eRA Commons can vary greatly depending on submission volume and NIH system status.
 Thus, it is imperative that applications be submitted well ahead of the submission deadline and that principal investigators make themselves available to us to correct application errors/warnings.

 Applicants should confirm that they have an eRA Commons account at least six (6) weeks before the submission deadline.
 Contact Julie Christy (x1886) for assistance.